 - why and when to get an HIV test

 - sexually transmitted diseases & Hepatitis C (frequently a co-infection with HIV/AIDS)

-Training on the same issues/topics is also available for area professionals or anyone wanting to learn more.
+Other training topics include transgender specific rights and laws, syringe exchange & overdose prevention, PrEP, Training is available for area professionals or anyone wanting to learn more.

 To schedule a program, call Jonna at 217-528-5253.